Anthony Cacace

 Anthony Cacace (/kəˈkɑːtʃeɪ/ kə-KAH-chay, /-tʃi/ -chee; born 2 February 1989) is a professional boxer from Northern Ireland.
-He has held the International Boxing Organization (IBO) super-featherweight title since 2022, and previously held the International Boxing Federation (IBF) super-featherweight title from 2024 to 2025.
+He is a two-time super-featherweight champion having held the World Boxing Association (WBA) title since February 2026, and previously the International Boxing Federation (IBF) title from 2024 to 2025.
+He also held the International Boxing Organization (IBO) super-featherweight title from 2022 to 2026.

 Professional career

 Early career

 Cacace made his professional debut on 25 February 2012, scoring a first-round technical knockout (TKO) victory over Ben Wager at the Emerald Roadhouse in Belfast, Northern Ireland.
 Followed three more wins—a points decision (PTS) over Kristian Laight in April; a sixth-round TKO over Mickey Coveney in July; and Aivaras Balsys by PTS in September—Cacace fought Mickey Coveney for a second time on 3 November 2012 at the National Basketball Arena in Dublin.
 Cacace won via first-round TKO to capture the BUI super-featherweight title.
 His final fight of 2012 was a PTS victory against Youssef al-Hamidi in December.

 He gained decision victories over Zsolt Nagy in March and Osnel Charles in October 2013, followed by wins over Dawid Knade by TKO in September and Simas Volosinas by PTS in December 2014.
 He began 2015 with a PTS win over Santiago Bustos in February and a TKO win against Karoly Lakatos in June.
 His last fight of 2015 was against Ronnie Clark for the vacant Celtic super-featherweight title.
 The bout took place on 16 October at the Meadowbank Sports Centre in Edinburgh.
 Cacace captured the Celtic title via tenth-round TKO in a scheduled ten-round fight.